David introduces you to all the parts of your new instrument in this lesson.

 Frets are numbered starting at the headstock of the guitar.
 When a fret number is used, it refers to the space below that fret.
 For example, to play the second fret, you will actually put your finger in the space between the first and the second frets.Scene 3: Strings Naming Strings

 Most guitars have 6 strings.
 The strings can be referenced by a number 1 through 6.
 For beginning guitar players, it is natural to think of the string that you see on top as the first string, but that is incorrect.
 When holding the guitar, the string closest to the ground (the thinnest string) is the first string and the thickest string is the sixth string.

-Practice getting your strings and frets down by choosing a string number and a fret number then find the note.
-Over time this will come very naturally to you.Scene 4: Pick Different Picks
+Practice identifying your strings and frets by choosing a string number and a fret number.
+Then, find the corresponding note.
+Over time this will come naturally to you.Scene 4: Pick Different Picks

 There are many different types of picks.
-You can find picks made from a range of materials, with different thickness and different shapes.
-Each pick will feel different in your hand when playing so the type of pick that is right for you is a personal and stylistic preference.
+You can find picks made from a range of materials with different thicknesses and shapes.
+Each pick will feel different in your hand when playing, so the type of pick that is right for you is a personal and stylistic preference.
 You will find which picks are good for you over time as you play more.Holding the Pick

-There are also different ways to hold a pick, and which way is right for you is a personal preference.
+There are also different ways to hold a pick.
+The right method for you is a matter of personal preference.
 There are two common ways to hold a pick that David discusses.